-This endlessly curious SRI executive loves the search for cutting-edge solutions in research fields ranging from applied machine learning to social multimedia analytics and much more
+This endlessly curious researcher loves the search for cutting-edge solutions in fields ranging from applied machine learning to social multimedia analytics and much more.

 Some people run from problems.
 Ajay Divakaran, in contrast, embraces them and is always excited to create a solution.